spa44rty/FictionWriterStudio/replit.md

   - Automatically navigates to editor when chapter is clicked
   - Chapter title shown in editor header (e.g., "Chapter 1: The Beginning")

-- **Save Chapter Button**: Saves current chapter content and auto-generates summary
+- **Save Button**: Integrated into active chapter box for quick access
-  - Only appears when a chapter is selected
+  - Appears in top-right of active chapter display
-  - Updates chapter with content and recalculates word count
+  - Saves current chapter content and recalculates word count
   - **Automatically generates invisible summary** in background using small model
   - Summaries are hidden from user - purely for AI context
   - Previous chapter summaries included in AI queries (avoids sending full text)
   - Essential for maintaining plot consistency without hitting token limits
   - Shows success confirmation when saved
-  - Content persists when switching between chapters

 - **Chapter Response Window**: Dedicated text display for AI feedback about your chapter
   - Located in Editor Controls section (left sidebar)